scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 ..
 First authors: Oscar/Gui
    Length: 4/15 columns

 There are four main classes that organize the dataflow during the simulations: motor, rocket, environment and flight :cite:`ceotto2021rocketpy`.
-Acctually there is also a helper class named `function`, which will be described further.
+Furthermore there is also a helper class named `function`, which will be described further.
-In the motor class, the main physical and geometric parameters of the motor are configured, such as: nozzle geometry, grain parameters, mass, inertia and thrust curve.
+In the Motor class, the main physical and geometric parameters of the motor are configured, such as: nozzle geometry, grain parameters, mass, inertia and thrust curve.
 This first class acts as an input to the Rocket class where the user is also asked to define certain parameters of the rocket  such as the inertial mass tensor, geometry, drag coefficients and parachute description.
-Finally, the Flight class joins the rocket and motor parameters with information from the Environment class, such as wind, atmospheric and earth models, to generate a simulation of the rocket's trajectory.
+Finally, the Flight class joins the rocket and motor parameters with information from another class called Environment, such as wind, atmospheric and earth models, to generate a simulation of the rocket's trajectory.
 This modular architecture, along with its well-structured and documented code, facilitates complex simulations, starting with the use of Jupyter Notebooks that people can adapt for their specific use case.